Edit

 How to write predictions?

-to write predictions in a different way, you can customize outputs in batch deployments.
+To write predictions in a different way, you can customize outputs in batch deployments.

 Warning

 The resulting DataFrame or array is appended to the indicated output file.
 There's no requirement about the cardinality of the results.
-One file can generate 1 or many rows/elements in the output.
+One file can generate one or many rows/elements in the output.
 All elements in the result DataFrame or array are written to the output file as-is (considering the output_action isn't summary_only).

 Python packages for scoring